 Tips to develop consistent training

-- Find training partners who can hold you accountable, make good company and can make hard sessions fun.
+- Find training partners who can hold you accountable.
+Not only do good training partners make good company, but they can also make hard sessions fun.

 - Consider working out in the morning before the hectic day forces you to miss a night class.
-I also iron my work clothes and prepare my lunches on the weekend and take them into work.
-This way, I can go straight from morning class to work without interrupting my day.
+I always prepare for my workout week.
+I iron my work clothes and gis on the weekend and take them into work.
+I prepare my meals the night before so there is no excuse for missing my morning workout.
+I try not to let anything interrupt my day.

 - Commit to a training goal (e.g. the next grading), write down this goal and map out a training plan.
 Speak to your instructors for guidance.
 By having a concrete goal to work toward, when the training gets tough, you will know what your focus is and be more likely to stick to the plan.